 The HR Administrator enters compensation information changes into the system for an employee, since a demotion will take place due to unsatisfactory performance, lack of skills or other reasons.

 Procedure

 Recommendation

-In case you are interested in additional event reasons than the ones given in this test script, you can refer to the configuration guide of building block 15T, where in chapter Preparation / Prerequisites the reference to the appropriate HR Transactions workbook is given.
+For a complete list of event reasons relevant for the country where your company is located, you can refer to the HR Transactions workbook appropriate for <YourCountry>.